Most people think of Korean BBQ and soju when it comes to Korean cuisine, but the capital city has lots more to offer. So, what to eat in Seoul?

 Besides the chicken, cabbage, and sweet potato, it comes with scallions, onions, and rice stirred together on a hot plate.

 Restaurants often use diced chicken as the meal originated in the 1960s using leftover pieces of chicken.
-By the 1970s, it had become a favourite of students needing cheap, filling meals.
+By the 1970s, it’d become a favourite of students needing cheap, filling meals.

-It’s now a local specialty and available at just about any family restaurant and at most night markets in Seoul.
+It’s now a local specialty and available at almost any family restaurant and most night markets in Seoul.
 As with traditional Korean BBQ, you can often cook your own ingredients in a hotplate placed at the centre of the table.

-When you first see kimbap, you may assume that it’s just messy sushi rolls.
-However, it is actually a completely different meal.
+When you first see kimbap, you may assume it’s just messy sushi rolls.
+However, it’s actually a completely different meal.
 While it includes seafood, rice, and veggies rolled in seaweed, the ingredients are fully cooked.

 It’s also called “gimbap,” named for the edible seaweed used as a wrap.
-It does resemble sushi rolls but it originated in South Korea with early versions of the dish dating back hundreds of years.
+It does resemble sushi rolls, but originated in South Korea, with early versions of the dish dating back hundreds of years.

 Besides the traditional rice, seafood, and veggies, you may find kimbap with meat, cheese, kimchi, or even egg strips.

-For the best kimbap in Seoul, visit Gimgane in the hip district of Myeongdong.
-The small restaurant has a counter right off the sidewalk so you don’t even need to go inside.
+For the tastiest kimbap in Seoul, visit Gimgane in the hip district of Myeongdong.
+The small restaurant has a counter right off the sidewalk, so you don’t even need to go inside.

-A staple of Seoul street food, you’ll find tteokbokki just about everywhere.
-It’s a popular street snack made from rice and fish cakes often rolled into a ball and served with sweet chili sauce.
+A staple of Seoul street food, tteokbokki can be found just about everywhere in the city.
+This popular street snack is made from rice and fish cakes, often rolled into a ball and served with sweet chili sauce.